cponcelets/rttm/README.md

 rttm <MODE> <options>
 ```

-Two modes are available -T for translation and -V for Verification.
+Two modes are available -T for translation and -V for Verification
-(command ./rttm or ./rttm --help for more details).
+(try the command ./rttm or ./rttm --help for more details).

 -- --
 # Getting Started